cstrawberry/predictive-universe/docs/paper/10_statistical_influence.md

 $$
 \alpha_{CC,max} < 0.5.
 $$
 5.  **Conclusion:** Under this bound, deterministic FTL signaling is impossible while statistical influence remains allowed.
-QED
+The full argument for the impossibility of deterministic signaling, including the role of information-rate limits, is provided in Theorem 42 and Appendix F. QED

 **10.3 The Statistical FTL Influence Hypothesis**